kiwixz/interpolation/README.md

 ## Description

-This is a simple software to "frame-interpolate" videos using various algorithms:
+This is a simple software to "frame-interpolate" videos using only one algorithm, for now:

 ### Blending